moritzploss/ex-patterns/README.md

 ```

 Note that using placeholders on the **right side** (second argument) of the match
 will throw an error!
-Thus, placeholders can only be used in patterns, not in values!
+Thus, **placeholders can only be used in patterns, not in
+values!**

-In the above, the unnamed placeholder was used to stand in for a single element
+In the above example, the *unnamed placeholder* was used to stand in for a single element
 of an array.
 However, it can also be used as a placeholder for the entire array,
 or any other arbitrary data structure, no matter if flat or nested: